Make this Christmas in Ireland a special one and experience some of the best Christmas markets in Ireland we have on offer.

 Many things define Christmas: the decorations, the snow, the TV adverts, and the presents, to name a few.
 But one of the best things about the festive period is the atmosphere of an Irish Christmas market.

 The Emerald Isle is fully prepared for the Christmas period, with many Christmas markets popping up across the island throughout this time of year.

 Whether you are visiting Ireland on a winter break or live in the country year-round, here are the top five Christmas markets in Ireland this festive season.

-There are a number of stalls that line the market and sell local artisan foods, decorations, gifts and beverages to keep you going through the night.
+Several stalls line the market and sell local artisan foods, decorations, gifts, and beverages to keep you going through the night.

-The market is also interactive, with the Santa Express and Alpaca Experience (where you can meet alpacas) being some of the best events, while the funfair, fire shows, and live entertainment make Wicklow the place to be this Christmas.
+The market is also interactive, with the Santa Express and Alpaca Experience (where you can meet alpacas) being some of the best events.
+The funfair, fire shows, and live entertainment make Wicklow the place to be this Christmas.

 Address: Abbey St, Wicklow, Ireland